makrai/notes/futrell-2501-linguists-stopped-worrying.md

       polyglot was able to learn the ‘impossible’ word order and agreement rules (1) and (2), but not the rule for the emphatic marker (3).
-  * Musso+ (2003) expose German speakers to Italian and Japanese sentences, either following the real rules of those languages, or following modified rules deemed to be linguistically impossible, for example eg placing a negation marker after the third morpheme from the beginning of a sentence.
+  * Musso+ (2003) expose German speakers to Italian and Japanese sentences, either following the real rules of those langs, or following modified rules deemed to be linguistically impossible, for example eg placing a negation marker after the third morpheme from the beginning of a sentence.
 The
     * result is equally accurate learning of the ‘natural’ and ‘unnatural’
-    * fMRI on the subjects shows that the real languages elicit activity in the left inferior frontal gyrus, while the unnatural ones elicit activity elsewhere.
+    * fMRI on the subjects shows that the real langs elicit activity in the left inferior frontal gyrus, while the unnatural ones elicit activity elsewhere.
   * We believe the meaning of these results is unclear.
-    * Only a small number of languages and participants (all of whom were already native speakers of largely hierarchically-structured languages)
+    * Only a small number of langs and participants (all of whom were already native speakers of largely hierarchically-structured langs)
     * the localization of syntax in the brain is still contentious, and
-      * the patterns of brain activity for the ‘unnatural’ languages might reflect a lack of practice with such patterns, rather than their impossibility or a qualitative difference between linear and hierarchical rules.
+      * the patterns of brain activity for the ‘unnatural’ langs might reflect a lack of practice with such patterns, rather than their impossibility or a qualitative difference between linear and hierarchical rules.
-* dream: come up with a formalism for linguistic description which captures human generalizations, is domain-specific to language, and arises from a genetic endowment unique to humans (Chomsky, 1988; Hauser+ 2002; Berwick+ 2011)—thus in one fell swoop solving (1) and (2).
+* dream: come up with a formalism for linguistic description which captures human generalizations, is domain-specific to lang, and arises from a genetic endowment unique to humans (Chomsky, 1988; Hauser+ 2002; Berwick+ 2011)—thus in one fell swoop solving (1) and (2).
-* a good theory of language learning should be restrictive: that is,
+* a good theory of lang learning should be restrictive: that is,
-  * there should be languages that cannot be learned under the theory, and this restriction on the hypothesis space provides explanatory adequacy.
+  * there should be langs that cannot be learned under the theory, and this restriction on the hypothesis space provides explanatory adequacy.
 * eg Kodner+’s (2022) criticism of Yang and Piantadosi’s (2022)
-  * Y & P: model of language learning as Bayesian program induction, a model
+  * Y & P: model of lang learning as Bayesian program induction, a model
   * successfully learns grammars of various formal classes given small amounts of string input, thus addressing the Poverty of the Stim
-  * meets the challenge of inducing formal structure from strings, it has been dismissed by some in the linguistics literature because the same model could also learn grammars that are unlike human ones
+  * meets the challenge of inducing formal structure from strings, it has been dismissed by some in the ling literature because the same model could also learn grammars that are unlike human ones
 * the intuitively bad hypoths would be ruled out as unavailable as mental representations during learning (Everaert+ 2015)
 * these are common examples, [There are two footnotes with number 10.] hE it is not clear exactly how generative formalisms rule out the unnatural hypoths here.
 In particular,
-  * the languages implied by the unnatural hypoths are context-free, just as much as the languages implied by the natural hypoths.
+  * the langs implied by the unnatural hypoths are context-free, just as much as the langs implied by the natural hypoths.
 So
-  * these (string) languages could be generated from, for example, Minimalist Grammars (Chomsky, 1993; Stabler, 1997), since Minimalist Grammars generate a superset of context-free languages (Michaelis, 1998).
+  * these (string) langs could be generated from, for example, Minimalist Grammars (Chomsky, 1993; Stabler, 1997), since Minimalist Grammars generate a superset of context-free langs (Michaelis, 1998).
 .
-* This approach to linguistic explanation has a pleasing elegance to it: learners must be restricted to learn properly, and we see that the variation in actual languages is restricted, therefore we can kill two
+* This approach to linguistic explanation has a pleasing elegance to it: learners must be restricted to learn properly, and we see that the variation in actual langs is restricted, therefore we can kill two

 ### 3.2.2 The modern view on learning